NLnetLabs/routinator/README.md

 Introducing ‘Routinator 3000,’ lightweight RPKI relying party software written in Rust.
-Routinator is a full-featured software package that can perform RPKI validation as a one-time operation and produce the result in formats such as CSV, JSON and RPSL, or run as a service that periodically downloads and verifies RPKI data.
+Routinator is a full-featured software package that can perform RPKI validation as a one-time operation and produce the result in formats such as CSV and JSON, or run as a service that periodically downloads and verifies RPKI data.
 Routinator offers an RTR server allowing routers supporting Origin Validation to connect to it to fetch verified RPKI data.
 The built-in HTTP server offers a user interface and endpoints for the various file formats, as